VRConservation/fba-myst/chapters/8-funding.md

 Bivariate analysis comparing amounts of requested to awarded grants.
 ```

-{numref}`biv` reveals some Southern California counties have requested grants but not been successful (e.g., San Luis Obispo, Kern, Orange, Riverside), and Ventura has a high success rate (high awarded to requested).
-Sacramento, Sutter, and Alpine Counties, shown in light blue, are similar high success rate counties, whereas counties such as Tulare, Plumas, and Shasta have received a large amount of funding and have also made many requests.
+{numref}`biv` reveals some Southern California counties have requested grants but not been successful (e.g., San Luis Obispo, Kern, Orange, Riverside).
+Ventura County has a high success rate (high awarded to requested, shown in light blue).
+In the rest of the state, Sacramento, San Francisco Sutter, and Alpine Counties show similar high success rates, whereas counties such as Tulare, Plumas, and Shasta have received a large amount of funding but have also made many requests.

 ## Gaps
 The total funding requests and awards by county show the divide between the northern and southern portions of the state({numref}`chart`).
 The largest number of grants requested and awarded were in the Sierra Cascade Region.
 Nevertheless, the totals do not explain grant and project quality within the region.
 For instance, Inyo, Kings, and Merced have not funded any projects.
 The Forest Business Alliance addresses the lack of capacity in each entity's ability to apply for grants to strengthen sustainable forest businesses and process more wood to ultimately increase forest health across the state.